Batang–Semarang Toll Road

 Batang-Semarang Toll Road is a 75 kilometers long controlled-access toll road that connects Batang area with Semarang, Central Java, Indonesia.
-This toll road is part of Trans-Java Expressway which will connect Merak to Banyuwangi of the island of Java.
+This toll road is part of Trans-Java Toll Road which will connect Merak to Banyuwangi of the island of Java.
 The toll road is operational since 2018.

 Sections

 Until November 2017, its construction progress is at 55.7 percent.

 The construction of this toll road is divided into 5 sections: